via: Pexels / Alexander Suhorucov

 12. If you found out you were going to die tomorrow, what would you do today?

-Our mortality is always a deep conversation topic.
+Why It's Great: Our mortality is always a deep conversation topic.
 It has you really thinking about what's most important in life.
 Are there fun things you've always wished to do?
-Would it be a day spent with loved ones and old friends?
+You can follow this up in so many ways.

 13. Can a positive outlook make any situation better?

-Does positivity really help?
-You'll get a great debate going between the optimists and the pessimists about everyday life and whether a positive outlook has an impact.
-If you have follow-up questions, you can create meaningful discussions on this topic!
+Why It's Great: You'll get a great debate going between the optimists and the pessimists about everyday life and whether a positive outlook has an impact.
+Everyone has their own opinion, so you'll have a lot of different answers.

 14. If you could go back and do one good deed that you had the opportunity to do but didn’t, what would it be and why?

-This is sure to be a deep and interesting conversation.
+Why It's Great: This is sure to be a deep and interesting conversation.
 When did they miss out on being the hero?
 Why did they fail, and how would they change it now?
-To have deeper conversations, you have to also share your experiences.
-It's about swapping stories and digging for more details by asking the right questions.
+Swapping stories and digging for more details by asking the right questions really helps you have a deeper connection.

 15. How would the people closest to you describe you?

-It may seem like a personal thing to ask, but it's a great way to get to know someone because it can reveal how they see themselves.
-Honest, responsible, messy.
+Why It's Great: It may seem like a personal thing to ask, but it's a great way to get to know someone because it can reveal how they see themselves.
+Are they honest, responsible, or messy?
 Are they simply just sharing their opinion about themselves, or do they really believe it's how their friends and family see them?
+This can spawn plenty of meaningful conversations, so be prepared to spend a while.

 16. What age do you feel on the inside?